Europe shares mixed as buoyant results offset China woes

 By Alistair Smout and Lionel Laurent

-LONDON, Aug 18 European equities were mixed on Tuesday, as buoyant corporate results offset the impact of weak trade in Asia and a fall in commodities prices driven by worries over China's growth outlook.
+LONDON, Aug 18 European equities were steady on Tuesday, with a buoyant set of corporate results offset by the impact of weak trade in Asia and a fall in commodities prices driven by worries over China's growth outlook.

-Most major indexes across Europe posted losses.
-Blue-chips in France, Germany and Italy were 0.1 percent to 0.3 percent lower.
+Most major indexes across Europe were in negative territory, with blue-chips in France, Germany and Italy 0.1 percent to 0.3 percent lower.

 Britain's FTSE underperformed, down 0.4 percent as sterling strengthened.
-The foreign exchange move distorted the calculation of the pan-European FTSEurofirst 300 index to leave it up 0.2 percent at 1,535.46 points, even though benchmark national indexes fell.
+The sharp foreign exchange move distorted the calculation of the pan-European FTSEurofirst 300 index to leave it up 0.2 percent to 1,533.87 points, despite benchmark indexes being lower.

-Traders said volumes were in Europe, with only 63.5 percent of the 90-day average volume traded.
+Traders said volumes were relatively muted in Europe, with under 40 percent of the 90-day average volume traded by 1405 GMT.
 Surprisingly weak U.S. data released on Monday also weighed on sentiment.

-Pan-European equities are down some 7 percent since peaking in April.
-Greece's debt drama and jitters over China's allowing its currency to weaken have offset the European Central Bank's asset-purchase programme and one of the best earnings seasons in five years.
+Pan-European equities are down some 7 percent since peaking in April, with Greece's debt drama and jitters over China's move to allow its currency to weaken balanced by the European Central Bank's asset purchase programme and one of the best earnings seasons in five years.

-A Bank of America Merrill Lynch fund manager poll showed that European stocks remain the favoured global trade among participants, although investors avoided stocks with exposure to China.

-Chinese stocks fell on Tuesday, re-igniting fears that Beijing may intend to devalue its currency further.
+Chinese stocks plunged on Tuesday, reigniting fears that Beijing may be intent on a deeper devaluation of the currency.

-Swiss-listed luxury brands Swatch and Richemont , which have substantial exposure to China, fell 1.8 percent and 1 percent respectively.
-Energy and mining stocks were also hit by a dip in oil and metals prices.
+Swiss-listed luxury brands Swatch and Richemont , which have substantial exposure to China, fell more than 1 percent, while energy and mining stocks were also hit by a dip in oil prices and weak metals prices.

 "We do not consider this policy move to presage a substantial devaluation of the Chinese currency," said Michael Stanes, Investment Director at Heartwood Investment Management.